Statement (GameMaker State Machines)

 Docs: Full detailed online documentation (Quickstart, common usage & patterns, full scripting reference, integrations with other frameworks by RefresherTowel Games).

-Get the Ignition Kit bundle, featuring both Pulse AND Statement, for only $10.99!
+Get the Ignition Kit bundle, featuring Pulse, Catalyst AND Statement for a discount!

 Statement Lens: debug your state machine visually, in-game

-Most state machines help you write logic.
-Statement also helps you see logic.
+Most state machines help you write state logic.
+Statement also helps you see state logic.

-Statement Lens (the fully interactable in-game visual debugger) lets you:
+Statement Lens (a fully interactable in-game visual debugger) lets you:

 Note: Lens is new and still getting polish passes, but it is already extremely useful.
-If you find a janky edge, join the Discord and tell me.
+If you find a janky point, join the Discord and tell me and I'll fix it up!

 What Statement does